Transcript

 Vineet

 Yes, exactly.
 And you are basically making it more accessible.
 Like these are real people.
 Like even the stars, they are not like super humans.
 They are just real people.
 Here is a regular look at how they are.
 How like a day in the life of these regular folks doing a job well basically.
 Yeah, yeah.
+So how do you plan how much to shoot?
+Like are you there every day that you get something?
 Can you get something today or…

 Arpan Banerjee